Share this

 AI and Energy Industry Changes

 Let’s look at the factors involved as well as what’s going on in the market.
 Compute powers are increasing in availability as well as decreasing in cost.
-When neural networks – a set of algorithms neural networkloosely modeled after the human brain that are designed to recognize patterns – first appeared decades ago, some were implemented in hardware because we didn't have enough software capability.
+When neural networks – a set of algorithms loosely modeled after the human brain that are designed to recognize patterns – first appeared decades ago, some were implemented in hardware because we didn't have enough software capability.
 In recent years, that's changed due to lower costs and more widespread availability of physical sensors, data storage, and data collection devices.
 Specifically, advances in GPU computing have facilitated deep-learning models, such as computer vision, computer graphics, and even gaming.

 Many energy systems have a lot of data that we don’t know what to do with, such as the smart meters in our houses, which contain sensors that aren’t even used.
-And we have a lot of data that's just thrown away by independent system operators (ISOs) because they don't know what to do with that data.
+And we have a lot of data that's just thrown away by Independent System Operators (ISOs) because they don't know what to do with that data.
 So let's think about how to use that data.

 Case Study 1: Fast Grid Operations